General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

 \subsection{Luminosities}

-In Figure \ref{figure5} we show the time-$\phi$ averaged structure of the radiative and EM fluxes for our simulation RADHR to demonstrate the angular distribution of this outgoing energy, the primary origins in the accretion inflow/outflow and the distribution of reprocessing.
+In Figure \ref{fig:fig2a} we show the time-$\phi$ averaged structure of the radiative and EM fluxes for our simulation RADHR, where the average is over the time period 20,000$R_g/c$ to 40,000$R_g/c$, to demonstrate the angular distribution of this outgoing energy, the primary origins in the accretion inflow/outflow, and the distribution of reprocessing.

-The profile of the EM flux shows that most of it comes from the wind in the south direction which is less isotropically distributed in $\theta$, while the wind pointing to the north direction shows a more uniform distribution.
-The electron scattering surface (yellow line) has a narrower opening angle in the south direction, due to the substantial quantity of material blocking the radiation at large distances.
+The profile of the EM flux shows that most of the outflowing EM energy is directed towards the south and is less isotropically distributed in $\theta$, while the wind pointing to the north direction shows a more uniform distribution.
+The electron scattering surface (yellow line) has a narrower opening angle in the south direction, due to the substantial quantity of material blocking the radiation at intermediate ($\sim$10-100$R_g$).

 The radiation flux along jets in both directions also exhibits a non-uniform distribution having a more enhanced emission in the north side in a opening angle roughly similar to the EM emission.
 The disk seems to spontaneously break the north-south symmetry of the emission and then the larger radiation flux to the north may maintain that asymmetry for long periods of time.
 It is not clear if the asymmetry would persist if the RADHR simulation was run longer, but we see this present to some degree in each of our RAD-GRMHD simulations and a weaker asymmetry was seen in some simulations of \citet{Avara16} as well suggesting the magnetic wind may be playing a role in the observed behavior.
 This kind of asymmetry has also been reported by \citet{Narayan16} when computing the radiative emission from their simulation of a supercritical accretion flow.
 In their case the asymmetry was also due to the fact M1 scheme needs improvements to properly handle the radiation field in the funnel region.